gassmoeller/BSSC/README.md

 scientific software project, or think about starting one, we hope to have some useful information for you.

+We use a [questionnaire](community_self_assessment.md) that helps us investigate which policies make Sciencitific Software Communities more successful.
+Answers from common projects will be included in the modules below, but if you are interested feel free to read through them, and think about how your own project addresses these challenges.
+We are also interested in getting feedback about successful policies you have implemented in your projects.

 ## Planned modules

 * [Engaging scientific users at project launch](modules/project_launch.md),